Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Results

-A selection of raw ND data is presented in Fig.~\ref{fig:rawdata} (a).
-At 14.9 T a clear field-induced signal is seen.
-The intensity of the signal decreases with decreasing field, but a tiny signal can still be seen at 2~K in zero field.
+A selection of raw ND data is presented in Fig.~\ref{fig:rawdata} (a), showing a clear field-induced peak at 14.9~T. The intensity of the peak decreases with decreasing field, but a tiny signal may still be present at 2~K in zero field.
+However, the error on the fitted amplitude in zero field is nearly as large as the value itself.
 We fitted the data using Gaussian peaks on a sloping background.
 Due to the weak signal, not all parameters were fitted simultaneously.
 The peak center and width show no visible dependence on the magnetic field, and we have thus fixed these to the values obtained at 14.9~T.

-The stripe signal is present at all four scattering vectors ${\bf Q_{\rm stripe}}=(1\pm\delta_h,\pm\delta_k,0)$ with $\delta_h\approx \delta_k = 0.124(2)$, and corresponds to a period-8 antiferromagnetic modulation along the Cu-O bonds.
-The full width at half maximum of the peak is $2w = 0.019(2)$ r.l.u., which is similar to measurements on other La-214 cuprates, {\it e.g.} Ref.~\onlinecite{Chang2008}.
-We estimate the instrument resolution for the particular scan in two ways: (a) 0.0147 r.l.u. for an ideal sample by McStas simulations \cite{Udby2011} (b) 0.0170 r.l.u. from a measurement using second order scattering on the nominal (100) peak.
-The intrinsic width of the peak is therefore (a) 0.012(3) r.l.u or (b) 0.009(12) r.l.u.
-A conservative lower bound on the correlation length of the stripe regions from estimate (a) is $\xi_{\rm AFM} = 1/w > \xiSize{} $~nm, while estimate (b) is consistent with long range order.
+The stripe peaks are present at all four scattering vectors ${\bf Q_{\rm stripe}}=(1\pm\delta_h,\pm\delta_k,0)$ with $\delta_h\approx \delta_k = 0.124(2)$, and corresponds to a period-8 antiferromagnetic modulation along the Cu-O bonds.
+The peak located at $(1+\delta_h,-\delta_k,0)$ was used for the temperature and magnetic field dependence studies.
+The full width at half maximum of the peak is $2w = 0.019(2)$ r.l.u., which is similar to measurements on other La-214 cuprates at similar cold neutron instruments, see {\it e.g.} Ref.~\onlinecite{Chang2008}.

+The intrinsic width of the peak ($\gamma$) is related to the correlation length of the stripe regions, $\xi_{\rm AFM} = 1/\gamma$.
+To determine $\xi_{\rm AFM}$, we need to account for the instrument resolution, $\sigma$.
+Since the resolution function depends on the scattering angle, the resolution near the forbidden (100) peak cannot be determined experimentally from measurements of other peaks, such as the (200) nuclear Bragg peak \cite{Shiranebook}.
+We have therefore estimated the instrument resolution for the particular scan in two ways: (a) Simulating an ideal sample using McStas\cite{Willendrup2020}, which is known to reproduce line widths to a precision of a few percent \cite{Udby2011, bahlrita2}, yielding $\sigma=0.0147$ r.l.u. and (b) measuring the second order scattering on the nominal (100) peak, yielding $\sigma=0.0170$ r.l.u.
+From these two estimates, the intrinsic width of the peak is (a) $\gamma=0.012(3)$ r.l.u or (b) $\gamma=0.009(12)$ r.l.u (i.e., not significantly different from 0).
+A conservative lower bound on the correlation length of the stripe regions from estimate (a) is $\xi_{\rm AFM} = 1/\gamma > \xiSize{} $~nm, while estimate (b) is consistent with long range order.